Add description, images, menus and links to your mega menu

 There are three primary methods for decaffeinating coffee:

 Despite decaffeination, decaf coffee still contains small amounts of caffeine.
-The FDA requires that 97% of caffeine be removed, leaving decaf coffee with 3-12 mg of caffeine per cup.
+The FDA requires that 97% of caffeine be removed.

 While modern decaffeination methods are safer than those used in the past, there are still concerns about chemical residues.
 Methylene chloride, for example, can cause health issues if inhaled in large amounts, but the FDA limits its presence in decaf coffee to safe levels.
 Ethyl acetate is also considered safe in the small amounts used in decaf coffee.